 A discounting app

-I am a Policy Analyst at the European Commission’s Joint Research Centre (JRC), at the Foresight, Modelling, Behavioral Insights and Design for Policy Unit, at the Competence Centre on Behavioral Insights.
+I am a Policy Analyst at the European Commission’s Joint Research Centre (JRC), at the Foresight, Modelling, Behavioural Insights and Design for Policy Unit, at the Competence Centre on Behavioural Insights.
 Before that, I was a Research Associate (Postdoc) at the Department of Socioeconomics, Chair of Environmental Economics, at the University of Hamburg.
-There, my research focusesed on various aspects of behavioral instruments to foster climate-protection behavior.
-I also investigated the various reasons and factors underlying skepticism towards climate change.
+There, my research focusesed on various aspects of behavioural instruments to foster climate-protection behaviour.
+I also investigated the reasons and factors underlying skepticism towards climate change.
 I primarily use experimental and empirical methods, using R and Stata to apply statistical procedures, e.g. (non-) parametric tests, (non-) linear regression, or bayesian statistics.
 I am also interested in the utilization of big data for scientific purposes, quantitative text-analysis (including sentiment analysis), machine learning (supervised and unsupervised), as well as the reproducibility of experiments in psychology and economics.

 Dr. of Economics (Dr. rer. pol.), 2018

 International Max-Planck Research School on Earth System Modelling; Chair of Ecological Economics, Department of Socioeconomics, University of Hamburg, Germany

 University of Osnabrueck, Germany

 In this project I use text-mining procedures to understand how we discuss climate change online.
 I quantitatively analyse online articles on climate change, both from skeptical and affirmative standpoints.